Oyinkansola Abayomi

-Iyaloye Oyinkansola "Oyinkan" Abayomi, Lady Abayomi (6 March 1897 – 19 March 1990) was a Nigerian nationalist and feminist.
+Iyaloye Oyinkansola, Lady Abayomi (6 March 1897 – 19 March 1990) was a Nigerian nationalist and feminist.
 She was the head of the Nigerian Girl Guides and founder of the Nigerian Women's Party.

 Early life and education

 She was born Oyinkansola Ajasa in Nigeria in 1897.
 She was called Oyinkan (the shortened form of Oyinkansola) by her family.
-She had a younger brother, Akuisola.
-He died when he was two.
+She had a younger brother, Akuisola who died when he was two.
 Her father was Sir Kitoye Ajasa, a prominent Saro tribesman who was the first Nigerian to be knighted by the British, and her mother was Lucretia Olayinka Moore, an omoba of an Egba royal family.
 She was also the first cousin of Kofo, Lady Ademola.
 She attended Anglican Girls' Seminary school, Lagos.
 She graduated in 1909.
 She then went to school at the Young Ladies Academy at Ryford Hall, located in Gloucestershire, England.
 In 1917, she attended the Royal Academy of Music in London.
 She moved back to Lagos in 1920.
 She became a music teacher at the Anglican Girls' Seminary.
 It was during this time when she met a lawyer named Moronfolu Abayomi.
 They married in August 1923.
 He would be assassinated in court two months later.